Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 Useful for sharing search results with colleages.

-Feature Added: Multiple Message Scroll
+__Feature Added: Multiple Message Scroll__

 When viewing any page where the extension has added multiple messages and there are horizontal scrollbars, hold CTRL and then scroll.
 This will scroll all message scrollbars at the same time.
 Useful for comparing multiple messages at the same time.

-BugFix: Search History no longer empties prematurely.
+__BugFix__: Search History no longer empties prematurely.
-BugFix: Search History no longer breaks the Message Viewer page's extension funcitonality if opened before first search is performed.
+__BugFix__: Search History no longer breaks the Message Viewer page's extension funcitonality if opened before first search is performed.

 ##### 06/06/2023 Updates:

-Feature added: Message Viewer Page - Extended Criteria Search History
+__Feature added: Message Viewer Page - Extended Criteria Search History__

 Caches the Extended Criteria used when the Search button is clicked (up to 10 searches).
 Allows user to scroll through previous criteria and click them to add them back to the extended criteria section.
 Should help when performing similar searches across test and production environments.